michellebakels/michellebakels/README.md

 - BackEnd: https://github.com/michellebakels/xchange-api

 #### :heart: Coding With...
-Coding With... is a collection of tiny software programs that explore using code as a form of meditation.
-Born from the [Florida Entrepreneur Club's](https://www.flent.club/) 10x10 writing challenge (and my obsessive need to overachieve) for 10 days straight I built small apps that focused my mind on a specific emotion or human characteristic in order to experiment with using software as a tool for creativity and personal development.
-Afterwards, I wrote up a gist describing each experience.<br>
+Born from the [Florida Entrepreneur Club's](https://www.flent.club/) 10x10 writing challenge, for 10 days straight I built small apps that focused my mind on a specific emotion/characteristic in order to experiment with using code as a form of meditation.<br>

 These little apps are unpolished and breakable, and that's ok :relaxed:.
 Success was measured by the ability to focus on the intention while coding.<br><br>
-This might seem a little strange, so if you'd like to understand better check out this talk I gave at [FloridaJS](https://floridajs.com/) explaining the project: https://www.youtube.com/watch?v=eMDl04DL6Tw
+If you'd like to understand more check out this talk I gave at [FloridaJS](https://floridajs.com/) explaining the project: https://www.youtube.com/watch?v=eMDl04DL6Tw

 | Collection                           | :page_facing_up:                                                                                | :iphone:                                                                  | :space_invader:                                                                     |
 |----------------------------|---------------------------------------------------------------------------------|-------------------------------------------------------------------|----------------------------------------------------------------------|